pcislocked/adobe-rpc/README.md

 # smokes' adoberpc, edited by pcislocked
 improvements:

 Media encoder support added.
-It just says "Rendering something."
-Premiere pro also says "editing something" so i wont leak anything xd
+It just says "Rendering something." you can easily hide the project name by other apps by simply editing meta.json and changing splitBy as "   " and splitIndex as 0 for the respective application.

 My own api key inserted, so media encoder has a proper icon.